Skip to content

 Key Takeaways

-What Is PRP Therapy for Knee Arthritis?
+Could PRP Therapy Relieve Your Knee Arthritis?

 If you’re dealing with the daily grind of knee arthritis pain, you’ve likely explored a few different treatment paths.
 But what if you could use your body’s own healing power to address the issue?
 That’s the core idea behind Platelet-Rich Plasma (PRP) therapy.
 It’s a non-surgical treatment that aims to not just mask the pain, but to create a better environment for healing within the joint itself.